QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 * **Special associations**

-If you want to make a class that is implementation an interface (=**realizing** an interface), then the head of the arrow is on the interface.
+If you want to make a class that is implementing an interface (=**realizing** an interface), then the head of the arrow is on the interface.

 Same for a class extending another class (=**generalization**), the head of the arrow is on the class we are extending.